sematext/sematext-agent-java/README.md

     or to specify username/password for InfluxDB. e.g. `/write?db=mydb&u=user&p=pass`

 ## Contributing
 We welcome bug fixes or feature enhancements to Sematext App Agent.
+When done working on and testing, just submit a pull request to have Sematext review and merge your changes.